hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ```

-* `name`: Nomad automatically determines the name of a Task By default the name
+* `name`: Nomad automatically determines the name of a Task.
+By default the name
   of a service is $(job-name)-$(task-group)-$(task-name).
 Users can explictly
   name the service by specifying this option.
+If multiple services are defined
+  for a Task then all the services have to be explictly named.
+Nomad will add
+  the prefix $(job-name)-${task-group}-${task-name} prefix to each user defined
+  names.

 * `tags`: A list of tags associated with this Service.

 * `port`: The port indicates the port associated with the Service.
 Users are
   reruired to specify a valid port label here which they have defined in the
   resources block.
-This could be a label to either a dynamic or static port.
+This could be a label to either a dynamic or a static port.
 If
   an incorrect port label is specified, Nomad doesn't register the service with
   Consul.